hy-ppc/hy-ppc.github.io/README.md

 ### Week 2

-Multicore parallelism with penMP and vector operations.
+Multicore parallelism with OpenMP and vector operations.

 Tasks this week: CP2a, CP2b, CP2c, MF2